What is Academic Integrity?

 If an allegation is made against you, the best thing to do is be honest and try to learn from the experience.

-There is more information for students (opens in a new window) about academic misconduct proceedings available on the University website.
+Refer to the academic misconduct proceedings available on the University website.

 What is plagiarism?

 Plagiarism is when you use someone else’s ideas without showing clearly where they come from, or pretending they are your own ideas.
 For example: